Reyna (musical group): Reyna

 Vic and Gab reformed as Reyna in 2016, choosing the name based on the Spanish word for "queen", which represents their Mexican American heritage and their identity as women.
 The decision to reform came after recording new music, as "it just sounded so different from Vic and Gab that [they] thought it needed its own name and its own identity".

 Reyna properly formed with the release of first single, "Spill Your Colors", in 2016.
 The song was inspired by Vic's experience with coming out as gay.
 Reyna has since released several singles, and have stated they prefer focusing on producing songs as singles, as opposed to as albums.

 In 2018, Reyna entered and won the Americas chapter of Project: Aloft Star, in which artists compete to record a single at Capitol Studios.
 There were over 2,000 entries to the 2018 competition.

-Reyna released their debut EP, you could at least say goodbye, in 2022.
+Reyna released their debut EP, you could at least say goodbye, in 2022, with record label Cosmica Artists.
 The EP, which is partially in Spanish, describes a romantic relationship that ends with one partner ghosting the other, inspired by one of Victoriah's recent relationships.

 In 2023, Reyna went on tour in the Northeastern United States supporting Carla Morrison.
+Following the tour, Reyna left Cosmica Artists, citing a desire for more control over their music.

+Reyna's following EP, Limonada, had an early-access release through digital platform EVEN before its official release on October 20, 2023.
+Limonada was written about the process of falling in love again, following the heartbreak described by you could at least say goodbye.

 Reyna has opened shows for Kesha, Chvrches, Death Cab for Cutie, and Bleachers.